 Many career opportunities are emerging at the interface between scientific research and various public groups.

-A UK 2:1 honours degree, or its international equivalent, in a science-related subject is required.
+An undergraduate degree, with an excellent or very good classification (equivalent to first or upper second class honours in the UK), in a science-related subject.
 Other qualifications, at honours degree level combined with relevant experience, will also be considered on a case-by-case basis.

 You will experience a variety of science communication and public engagement issues and methodologies.
 In the process, you will develop critical thinking skills and self-evaluation skills through reflective practice.

-The learning gained from one course is transferrable to other courses, thus ensuring interconnection across the programme.
+The learning gained from one course is transferable to other courses, thus ensuring interconnection across the programme.